flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 </details>

 <details>
-  <summary>How to use a Swift Package Flutter plugin that requires a higher OS version</summary>
+  <summary>How to use a Swift Package Manager Flutter plugin that requires a higher OS version</summary>

-### How to use a Swift Package Flutter plugin that requires a higher OS version
+### How to use a Swift Package Manager Flutter plugin that requires a higher OS version

-If a Swift Package Flutter plugin requires a higher OS version than the project, you may get an error like this:
+If a Swift Package Flutter Manager plugin requires a higher OS version than the project, you may get an error like this:

 ```
 Target Integrity (Xcode): The package product 'plugin_name_ios' requires minimum platform version 14.0 for the iOS platform, but this target supports 12.0